 Data security, security breaches, and data loss are some of the most important concerns to think of when migrating to a public cloud.
 After all, headlines in the news are often filled with reports of major security breaches in some of the biggest companies in the world.

-A great advantage of the change tracking section of your technical documentation is being able to compare an application on the day of production versus months later.
+A great advantage of the change tracking section of your AWS technical documentation is being able to compare an application on the day of production versus months later.
 This ensures the initial architecture is accurate.
 Lastly, you can have visibility on modifications that occurred in case of an application outage.

 The major downside, however, is that companies are overspending by an average of 24%.
 With so many companies struggling these days due to the pandemic, those funds could have been better spent elsewhere.

-May I suggest designating a specific employee(s) for the management of cloud spending?
+May we suggest designating a specific employee(s) for the management of cloud spending?
 With updated AWS architecture documentation, they won’t have to look far for the data.
 With the detailed view of your spending, broken down by cloud component, you will easily spot where you are over budget.

 Examples of technical documentation generated by Cloudockit

-Not everyone in your company needs to know all of the details of your AWS architecture.
+Not everyone in your company needs to know all the details of your AWS cloud architecture.
 An Executive Summary can easily be passed around to executives who only want the big picture.
-Cloudockit offers an executive template for a quick glance at your cloud spending, compliance rules, and an overall summary.
+Cloudockit offers an executive template for a quick glance at cloud spending, compliance rules, and an overall summary.